mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 ## Reality, God, Jesus One Liners:
 * A.I. could solve the hard line problem but only on the materialistic side.
 The sociological side can't be solved by A.I. and thus cohesion drop to 0 even in a perfectly fair world.
+* With the Devil there is good and evil, but the evil never end; and the good does.
+With God there is no evil and the good never ends.
 * The angels are like god's rumbas and alexas.
 The are meant to do tasks but are also given a spirit.

 * God wasn't able to split reality into good and evil before sin.
 He didn't even want to.